France’s New 2023 Tax Declaration d’Occupation for French Homeowners: Step by Step

 If you’re a non-resident and second-home owner, you may not already have an online tax account, in which case you will need to set one up before making the tax declaration.
 You can do this by entering your French tax number or ‘numéro fiscal’ and following the instructions to set up your account.
 If you have previously received French tax notices, such as the Taxe Foncière property tax, you will find this number on the top of the bill.

 If you do not yet have a French tax number or ‘numéro fiscal’, you will first need to apply for a tax number in order to create your account.
-You can find out the details of doing this here or head straight to this page to fill out the form online.
+You can read our guide How to Get a French Numero Fiscal & Open Your Online Tax Account or head straight to this page to fill out the form online.
 You will need to provide:

 - Your name, date and place of birth.